8 Sights in Ise, Japan (with Map and Images)

 Show sight on map

-The Isekawasaki Merchants' Hall is a facility that has been restored and maintained from the long-established sake wholesaler "Ogawa Sake Store" founded in the middle of the Edo period, and revitalized as a base for historical and cultural exchange while retaining the atmosphere of the merchant town of Kawasaki (Ise City).
+The Ise Kawasaki Merchants' Museum is a facility that has been restored and maintained from the long-established sake wholesaler "Ogawa Shuten" founded in the middle of the Edo period, and has been revitalized as a historical and cultural exchange base while retaining the atmosphere of the merchant town of Kawasaki (Ise City) in the past.
 In 2001 (Heisei 13), 12 buildings were registered as national registered tangible cultural properties.

 Wikipedia: 伊勢河崎商人館 (JA), Website